 Default amount (in USD) seeded into the wallet flow once the user picks a source token.
 Set to

 apiKey, version, theme, settings, etc. Only on <Deposit> (not DepositComponent).
 See the Quickstart for details.Wallet providers available for the Wallet transfer method.
-Only on
+Including an EVM provider (

 <Deposit> (not DepositComponent).
 See Event Callbacks.SupportedDestination